Knudsonzak/120-Final-Project/README.md

 # AMBROSIA RESTAURANT WEBSITE

 Ambrosia is a student-built restaurant web application that demonstrates a full-stack workflow: a static front-end with dynamic behavior (menu, cart, checkout) backed by a simple Node/Express JSON-file API.
 The project and requirements are documented in `SRS Doc.pdf` (see that file for full scope, team roles, and design decisions).
+Rendered utilizing `Render.com`.

 Team Ctrl+Alt+Elite (summary - see `SRS Doc.pdf` for full details):
-- Zak Knudson — Project lead / backend & integration
-- Team Members — additional contributors and role breakdown are documented inside `SRS Doc.pdf`.
+- Contributors and role breakdown are documented inside `SRS Doc.pdf`.

 ## Features